Sergeant Arthur Rodgers

 FAMILY LIFE

 Arthur Rodgers was born in 1887 in Balmain, eldest son of John & Eliza Rodgers.
-He was one of 6 children.
+According to NSWBDM he was one of 6 children.
 His parents lived in 50 Llewellyn St, Balmain and his father, John, died 16th June 1917 while Arthur was overseas.
 He married Flora Ferguson in Balmain North in 1912.
 He was the town clerk for Murwillumbah when he enlisted.

 He then signed a declaration confirming he had answered the questions correctly and was willing to voluntarily agree to service in the Military Forces of the Commonwealth of Australia